joshcanhelp/josh-to-11/_content/post/2021/2021-02-14-mindfulness.md

 ![Waking Up mindfulness stats](/_images/2021/mindfulness_stats.png)

 What started out as a strategy for coping with anxiety has evolved into an important set of philosophical questions about my existence on the planet as a human being.
-A few of those questions are the ones at the [top](#top) of this post, questions that might have felt frivolous at worst or amusing at best lass than a year ago.
+A few of those questions are the ones at the [top](#top) of this post, questions that might have felt frivolous at worst or amusing at best less than a year ago.
 These now feel like some of the most important things to explore for ourselves, both for our mental well-being as well as compassionate interaction with all the other conscious beings around us.

 **But I don't think I'm ready to start writing about all that quite yet.**